Table of contents

 Medications and programs

 Medications.
-These are often the first prescribed treatment and may include mood stabilizers, antipsychotics, antidepressants, antidepressant-antipsychotic, or anti-anxiety medications.
-Finding the right medication for an individual takes time and is often a process of trial and error.
+These are often the first prescribed treatment and may include mood stabilizers, antipsychotics, antidepressants, antidepressant-antipsychotic, or anti-anxiety drugs.
+Unfortunately, many of these medications induce side effects.
+Finding the proper medication for an individual that is both effective and safe takes time and is often a process of trial and error.

 Continued treatment.
 This condition requires lifelong treatment with medications, even during periods when you feel better.
 People who skip maintenance treatment are at high risk of a relapse of symptoms or having minor mood changes turn into full-blown mania or depression